CiscoTestAutomation/genietelemetry/docs/usage.rst

     .. code-block:: bash

-        bash$ geniemonitor -testbed_file /path/to/testbed.yaml -no_mail
+        bash$ telemetry -testbed_file /path/to/testbed.yaml -no_mail

 ``-mailto``
     Provides a list of recipients that receive email notification at the